 A lot of Paul’s work is a version of the past that he modifies for the future.
 “I’m a historic person,” he explains.
 “I actually saw the spirits that were here on Regent Street in 1961.”
 He was born the same year the first Christmas lights went up, in 1954.
 “At that time, they just put up cut out stars and lit them with searchlights as there weren’t any pea lights just after the war.
 And in a funny sort of way I often go back to that way of doing things, but now you also have lots of new technology to use, so I mix and match.
 People want to take photos of themselves so these things need to be ‘selfie-friendly’.”
 That’s the 21st century challenge today: One frame on someone’s Instagram account must be able to tell the whole story.
 ‘Selfie culture’ became a part of Paul’s work about 10 years ago.
 “On Regent Street, what we do should appeal to all age groups.
 So, although I’m almost in retirement I have to think like a 20-year-old at one place and as an older person somewhere else.

 Surely now must be the time of the year that Paul gets to put his feet up and bask in the warm glow of the lights he created, while he relaxes over Christmas?
 Surprisingly, no!
 Although the lights have only been up for a few weeks, Paul is already busily planning what special touches he and his team can add to make them even more magical in time for this Christmas.

-Look out for this year's glittering display and enjoy all the wonder from 9th November.
+Look out for this year's glittering display and discover the wonder of Regent Street from 9th November.
 Find out more and plan your visit now.